 Just like way back in the days of old

 Then magnificently we will float into the mystic

 “Come Running” is reminiscent of “Brown Eyed Girl,” a song you can skip to or jiggle to as you prefer.
 “These Dreams of You” is a song of bad luck or bad dreams or the inability to repress a fond memory of a lover or friend.
 It’s the most playful song of the album, with a fab sax solo in the middle.
-“Brand New Day” is my least favorite track; it seems that everyone was doing hymn-like numbers as the Swinging Sixties faded into the Sucky Seventies.
+“Brand New Day” is my least favorite track; it seems that everyone was doing hymn-like numbers as the Swinging Sixties faded into oblivion.
 Sorry, hymns like this and “Let It Be” always seem to fall short; the original gospel singers like Mahalia Jackson already claimed that space and did it so much better.

 We then awaken to a clavinet in 6/8 time, introducing the song “Everyone,” a whirling dervish of a song that flows nicely over a harmonizing flute.
 The album ends with the oft-forgotten “Glad Tidings,” a song I simply adore.
 The song is heavily ironic; it deals with the truth that even “glad tidings” can be shiny packages hidden with unexpected and unpleasant consequences.
 Some have opined that this song was Morrison’s attack on the music industry, and they could be right.
 Whatever the exact meaning, the song flat-out works: the band is right where it should be and the la-la-la’s relieve any underlying darkness.